 - To finish with the diplomatic cream, add the pastry cream to the chantilly bowl, little by little.
 Mix gently and with circular movements, using a silicone spatula.
 If the pastry cream has thickened too much when it cools, you can beat it a little to get it back to the consistency of a cream.

-- We keep the diplomatic cream in the refrigerator, inside a pastry bag with a smooth nozzle, until the time of use.
+- We reserve the diplomatic cream in the refrigerator, inside a pastry bag with a smooth nozzle, until the moment of use.
+If you have the De Buyer gun , load the tank and store the refill in the refrigerator.

 - We dissolve the yeast in the milk at room temperature.